 If you are pursuing a New Jersey divorce or post-judgment issues concerning contribution towards college, it may be important to contact a local lawyer to assist you in understanding your rights and responsibilities and fighting for a fair disposition of your case.

 If you’re considering a New Jersey divorce or Family Law action contact me to discuss your options.
-You can schedule an initial consultation by calling my office at 908-237-3096 or by scheduling your own divorce consultation online by clicking here.
+You can schedule an initial consultation by calling my office at 908-237-3096 or by scheduling your own divorce consultation online.